savannaac/rails-photo-sms-app/README.md

 # rails-photo-app
-**PhotoApp** is a Rails app that lets users store linked photos (through URL) and also share them with others to like.
+**PhotoApp** is a Rails app that lets users store linked photos and also share them with others to like.

-  * Upload photos w/ or w/o a description (via URL), edit, or delete them
+  * Upload photos, edit, or delete them
   * Select as either private or public
   * Public photos are shared on the public feed, where users can like them